Methodology & Data Sources

 - Inflation / Purchasing Power Calculator

-Official I Bond interest rates published by the Department of the Treasury.
+I Bond interest rates published by the Department of the Treasury.
 No authentication required.
 Returns fixed rate, inflation rate, and composite rate for all I Bonds since 1998.

 - Examples: